nojronatron/java-code-challenges/docs/readme-hashtable.md

 ### HASH

+A Hashing function takes a key and returns an integer.

+This is used as a means to find an index in a collection.

 `number hash(String key)`

-Accepts a key as a String, hashes it, and returns an index of the array where the key-value-pair should be placed.
+Accepts a key as a String, hashes it, and returns an integer.
+This can be used to determine where the key-value-pair should be placed in a collection.

 Pseudocode: